Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Discussion

 There are two important radiative transfer mechanisms which are not yet included in \texttt{ExTraSS}: electron scattering and dust.
-Electron scattering will play more important roles at relatively early times when the electron scattering optical depth is higher, and can lead to a small blueshift of the peak and an enhanced red tail \citep[see e.g.][Figure 4]{jerkstrand2017spectra}.
-Dust on the other hand likely becomes a more important effect for later times (and was important in e.g. SN 2008bk), and will absorb (part of) the red side of line profiles and shift the peak of the profiles more strongly to the blue than for electron scattering (if $\tau_\text{dust} = \tau_\text{ES}$, and the dust is partially absorptive).
+Electron scattering will play more important roles at relatively early times when the electron scattering optical depth is higher, and can lead to a small blueshift of the peak and an enhanced red tail \citep[see e.g.][Figure~4]{jerkstrand2017spectra} \txtred{-- this could cause the extended red wing in the observed Mg~I] profile in SN~2016bkv which is not matched by our model here}.
+Dust on the other hand likely becomes a more important effect for later times (and was important in e.g. SN~2008bk), and will absorb (part of) the red side of line profiles and shift the peak of the profiles more strongly to the blue than for electron scattering (if $\tau_\text{dust} = \tau_\text{ES}$, and the dust is partially absorptive).